Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach: Proposed Parameter Estimation and Clustering Procedure

 \subsection{Computational Algorithm for the MPLE$_{\beta}$}

 To estimate the unknown parameters, to form the clusters and to detect the outliers present in the dataset, we need to optimize the empirical objective function on the right hand side of Equation (\ref{Eq4}).
 We hereby propose an approximate EM like algorithm which solves this empirical problem and provides reasonable estimates of the unknown parameters.
-We refer to this algorithm as the MPLE$_{\beta}$ algorithm which proceeds as follows.

-\begin{enumerate} \item \textbf{Initialization:} Initially, $k$ many random observations from the dataset are chosen as initial cluster centers, identity matrices of proper dimensions as initial dispersion matrices and the vector $(\frac{1}{k},\frac{1}{k},...,\frac{1}{k})$ as initial weights.
-Then the initial clusters $C^{0}_{1}\;,C^{0}_{2}\;,...\;,C^{0}_{k}$ are constructed by the maximum likelihood principle which assigns a particular data point to the cluster which maximizes its likelihood.
-(See subsequent Remark \ref{REM:initialization} for the effects of different initialization schemes on our algorithm).
+We refer to this algorithm as the MPLE$_{\beta}$ algorithm.
+Before describing this algorithm, we need to derive another iterative procedure to find the minimum density power divergence estimators of $\boldsymbol{\mu}$ and $\boldsymbol{\Sigma}$ based on a random sample $\boldsymbol{X}_{1}, \boldsymbol{X}_{2},...,\boldsymbol{X}_{n}$ (note that this sample is not the sample mentioned at the beginning of Section \ref{section2} which is modelled by a multivariate normal mixture distribution) which is modelled with a $N_{p}(\boldsymbol{\mu},\boldsymbol{\Sigma})$ model.
+Let us note that, to find the aforesaid estimators, we need to minimize